It’s not easy to generate meaningful responses from cold emails. More often than not, they go unnoticed in your prospects’ crowded inboxes.

 So before you even write your cold emails, you must stop and define the audience that you’ll be sending them to.

-Here is an overview of the steps that you should follow to define your target audience:
+What steps should you follow to define your target audience?

 → Make a list of your best clients